The Blue City That Makes You Believe in Time Travel: A Samarkand Story

 The mausoleum's interior is covered in gold-painted muqarnas (honeycomb vaulting) that catches light like a kaleidoscope.
 The jade slab over Tamerlane's grave is the world's largest single piece of jade.
 Entry: 25,000 UZS.

-But it's the legend that made the hair on my arms stand up.
+Then there's the legend.
 In 1941, Soviet archaeologist Mikhail Gerasimov opened Tamerlane's tomb.
 The inscription on the casket reportedly warned: "When I rise from the dead, the world shall tremble."
 Gerasimov opened it on June 20, 1941.
 Two days later, Nazi Germany invaded the Soviet Union.
+Coincidence, of course — but the dim chamber lends the story a charge that's hard to shake.

 Bibi-Khanym and the Bread of Samarkand